allen138/hone-capital/README.md

 - minimum of one graph visualization of the data represented in the data table (ensure that the data is graphable).
 ![Crypto](public/img/crypto.png)
 ## Tech Approach
-First steps where to contemplate the design.
+The first step was to contemplate the design.
 I wanted the app to be simple and efficient without excessive plugins or repeated code.
-I went with Bootstrap for easy templating and then jQuery and AJAX to fetch the data from the API and display it to the dom.
+I went with Bootstrap for easy templating and then jQuery and AJAX to fetch the data from the API and display it to the DOM.
 The boilerplate consists of a public folder that holds the static files such as images and the CSS file as well as the HTML and JavaScript files.
 Even though this is a single page app, I decided to go ahead and make my own server with Express and Node.
 This is a very basic server that uses Express to render home page.
 This application is also mobile responsive to most devices.
 ### Making the Data Table
 The API I chose for this application was https://www.worldcoinindex.com/apiservice.
 This API has a vast amount of data with multiple key/value pairs to make graph rendering possible.
-This API required a key to access and is attained through their website.
-This API has a four different queryUrls and I used three out of the four.
+This API requires a key to access the data and the key is attained through their website.
+This API has four different queryURLs and I used three out of the four.

 All the calls are "GET" requests and for the first queryURL it fetches specific tickers and returns the ticker label, name, price, volume and timestamp.
-Once the API call is made it then takes a function that passes the response.
-That function then calls createRow, renderChart, and renderBubble functions and passes the response to each of them. createRow function takes in the response, loops over the data, plugs in the data to the table data row, and appends that row to the table.
+Once the API call is made, it then takes a function that passes the response.
+That function then calls createRow, renderChart, and renderBubble functions and passes the response to each of them.
+The createRow function takes in the response, loops over the data, plugs in the data to the table data row, and appends that row to the table.
 ```javascript
 const createRow = res => {
   const data = res.Markets;